beda-software/aidbox-develop-starter-guide/docs/tutorial.md

 ## Intro

 Welcome to the tutorial!
-In this tutorial, we will be creating a MVP application for doctors in laboratories to use for determining \*hemoglobin levels.

-<sub><sup>\*Hemoglobin is a protein found in the blood that is responsible
-for transporting oxygen throughout the body.
-It is measured in units per deciliter of blood (g/dL).</sup></sub>
+In this tutorial, we will be creating a MVP application for doctors in laboratories to use for determining hemoglobin levels.
+Hemoglobin is a protein found in the blood that is responsible for transporting oxygen throughout the body.
+It is measured in units per deciliter of blood (g/dL).

 ## Features